yudho/cloud-sandbox-accounts-generator/README.md

 2. Check nuke-config.yml, make sure the account to be deleted is resetted to "000000000000": {}
    and run delete-resources.sh
+   NOTE: This will delete DEFAULT VPCS, SUBNETS, and associated resources.

 PREPARING FOR ANOTHER WORKSHOP
-1. Just run create-users.sh, since the accounts are already created and never deleted.
+1. Run create-users.sh, since the accounts are already created and never deleted.
+2. Run create-default-vpcs.sh to re-create default VPCs.
+It will create VPC in 4 regions (us-east-1, ap-southeast-1, ap-southeast-2, and ap-northeast-1.
+You can easily modify the script to add more regions or change regions to be covered.

 LIST ACCOUNT IDS
 1. Run get-account-ids.sh